Skip to main content

 Step 3: Run the LLM calls in parallel

-We now map over the persona prompts and trigger all LLM requests concurrently using Promise.all().
+We map over the persona prompts and fire all LLM requests concurrently using Promise.all().

 const tasks = personaPrompts.map((p) => generateContent(p.prompt));